 What I Don’t Like: There are only a handful of workouts available to stream at one time and the quality of the videos are not great.

 Cost: $2/workout or $19.99/month unlimited membership.

-Choose from various styles, teachers, levels, and durations of online fitness classes.
+Choose from various styles, teachers, levels, and durations of online yoga classes.
 They offer anything from 5 minute up to 60 minute full-length HD workout classes.

-Best If: You are a beginner or are just starting to get into a fitness routine.
+Best If: You are a beginner or are just starting to get into a yoga routine.